valentine/docs.hackerspace.sg/docs/handbook/faq.md

 No. Just drop by.
 There are usually people around between noon and midnight.
 Your best bet is during [Hackerspace Hours](https://hackerspace.sg/events) (Tue & Thu, 7–11pm) or on a First Tuesday open night.

+If you want to use a desk or the hardware tools, you'll need a Desk Pass ($16/day).
+Desk pass access is by appointment only and depends on the availability of a member to host — please arrange your visit in advance via [Telegram](https://t.me/HackerspaceSG) or email.

 If you want to get your time and money's worth, come when an event is taking place.
 Check the [events calendar](https://hackerspace.sg/events).

 ## Do you guys, like, break into websites and steal passwords and Bitcoins and stuff?